-(1) The company pension savings plan must stipulate that, in order to increasingly reduce financial risks, savings must be allocated to the acquisition of shares in funds that are comprised of at least 10% (up from 7% previously) securities which are liable to be used in a share savings plan intended for use in financing small and medium-sized companies.
-See article L. 137-16 of the French Social Security Code (as amended by article 71, II of France's PACTE Law No. 2019-486 of May 22, 2019) and article D. 137-1 of the French Social Security Code (amended by article 6 of decree No. 2019-807 of July 30, 2019).
+2. The company pension savings plan must stipulate that, in order to increasingly reduce financial risks, savings must be allocated to the acquisition of shares in funds that are comprised of at least 10% (up from 7% previously) securities which are liable to be used in a share savings plan intended for use in financing small and medium-sized companies.
+See articles L. 137-16 and D. 137-1 of the French Social Security Code.

 |FNAL contributions||Contribution basis||Employer's share||Employee's share||Total|